Lovrom8/RSMods/README.md

   * After all, this mod is based on the proxy DLL which bypassed the check which enabled users to play community made songs in the game.

 * **Fast Load** - **GUI Only**
   * If you are running the game from an SSD or especially an NVMe SSD drive, you will enjoy this one - it skips the intro screens and lets you load the game in matter of seconds.
 It can be fairly unstable, but in general it should work provided you don't used it on a good old HDD.
+This is not a DLL mod!
+This means that removing the DLL will not reverse the change of this mod, as you will need to restore the backup of your cache.psarc or verify your steam files.

 * **Custom Tunings** - **GUI Only**
   * By default, the game has a fairly limited set of tunings it can recongnize and in cases where it doesn't find in the list, it will just display CUSTOM TUNING.
 And that isn't of much help, is it?
 But don't worry, you can now make the game know that a B Standard song is actually B Standard, and not just _Custom Tuning_ :(
   Together with the list we include, you can add your own tunings if you find some which aren't included in the list.
+This is not a DLL mod!
+This means that removing the DLL will not reverse the change of this mod, as you will need to restore the backup of your cache.psarc or verify your steam files.

 * **EXIT GAME in the menu** - **GUI Only**
   * As useful of a device your mouse is, it is not really the most convenient option when you want to exit the game.
 And until now, you had to use the said mouse to do that, but fret no more.
-It took only six and a half years, but now you can exit the game by pressing EXIT GAME in the menu (which replaces the UPLAY button, and let's be honest, nooone used that)
+It took only six and a half years, but now you can exit the game by pressing EXIT GAME in the menu (which replaces the UPLAY button, and let's be honest, noone used that).
+This is not a DLL mod!
+This means that removing the DLL will not reverse the change of this mod, as you will need to restore the backup of your cache.psarc or verify your steam files.

 * **Enable Direct Connect Mode** - **GUI Only**
   * This mod is done with the same button as Exit in the Main Menu as behind the scenes it is the same file that needs changed for it and we couldn't be bothered offering 3 choices here.
 It enables a hidden input mode that UbiSoft made - but for unknown reasons disabled for release.
 It is basically Microphone Mode - but with the tone simulations enabled.
+This is not a DLL mod!
+This means that removing the DLL will not reverse the change of this mod, as you will need to restore the backup of your cache.psarc or verify your steam files.
   ** Known issues; Some interfaces report the guitar input channel as one that the game isn't expecting, in this case - Direct Connected mode may not work for you particularly well.
 If you want to test before applying - go into Microphone Mode and see if your interface lets you have some note detection.
 If it does - then DC mode should work for you once enabled.

 * **Change Default tones** - **GUI Only**
   * Add your favorite tones to slot number 1 on the tone stick.
 This is the default tone that is applied when the game loads up.
 There is a seperate one saved for Lead, Rhythm and Bass.
 You need to have a tone saved in your profile.
 It does not need to be assigned to a "tone stick" slot for the GUI to be able to load it and then set it as the new default.
+This is not a DLL mod!
+This means that removing the DLL will not reverse the change of this mod, as you will need to restore the backup of your cache.psarc or verify your steam files.

+  * Note: While the ability to change the tone of the Emulated Bass is available and can be added easily, we do not want to edit this tone nor do we condone anyone editting this tone.
+The Emulated Bass tone has a unique characteristic where it's always the same tone either in song, or in the menus.
+For this reason we believe that the default tone is most likely the best option to pick for the extensive range of songs / genres it can be used in.

 ## Installation:
 * There's two options as how this mod can be installed:
-1. Manually build/copy the DLL to the root folder of Rocksmith 2014 RM, create a file called RS.ini and fill it with options as [shown below](https://github.com/Lovrom8/RSCDLCEnabler-2020Edition#settings)
+1. Manually build/copy the DLL to the root folder of Rocksmith 2014 RM, create a file called RSMods.ini and fill it with options as [shown below](https://github.com/Lovrom8/RSCDLCEnabler-2020Edition#settings)
    If it is installed in the most common folder (C drive, Program Files/Steam/Steamapps), VS will attempt to copy the DLL to the folder for your convenience.
 2. Use the One-Click-Installer to copy both the DLL and RSMods GUI to the game folder.
 If it's unable to automatically detect where Rocksmith is installed, it will ask you to point it to the correct folder.